Friday, 20 Jan 2023 | 5 min read

 A business mobile plan lets employees clearly distinguish between work and home, giving them genuine work-life balance.
 Never again will they see a work notification when they're trying to unwind and connect with loved ones through their personal phone.

 Connect to a Better Business with Aussie's Business Mobile Plans

 That's why we've packed our affordable sim-only business mobile plans with all the features you need to stay on top of the game.

-Managing your team’s connectivity is a breeze through the MyAussie app.
+Managing your team’s connectivity is a breeze through the MyAussie® app.
 You can use the app to manage your business's mobile accounts.
-And if you’re on a 4G plan, you can data share with your team - to ensure everyone has the data they need to keep kicking business goals.
+And if your team's plans are on the same profile, you can data share with your team** - so everyone has the data they need to keep kicking business goals.

 Both 4G and 5G* plans give you access to super-fast Australia-wide coverage on the Optus network.
 Optus’s 3G and 4G network services 98.5% of Australia’s population, so your employees can connect, and stay connected, to more customers.

 And there are no lock-in contracts, giving your business the flexibility to scale your service up or down as required.

 Have questions about our Business Mobile SIM Only plans?
 For advice tailored to your business, give our friendly Australian-based team a call today at 1300 480 905.

 *5G rolling out in selected areas.
 Excludes TAS & NT